edgelesssys/constellation-cloud-provider-openstack/docs/cinder-csi-plugin/using-cinder-csi-plugin.md

 ## Driver Deployment

-You can either use the manifests under `manifests/cinder-csi-plugin` or the Helm chart `charts/cinder-csi-plugin`.
+Use the the Helm chart `charts/cinder-csi-plugin` to deploy the driver.

 ### Command-line arguments